 The Division of General Thoracic Surgery is a six-member group specializing in all aspects of general thoracic surgery.
 We are interested in bringing the latest surgical technology to yield outstanding outcomes for our patients.

-The practice is a broad-based mix of esophageal, pulmonary, transplant, mediastinal and chest wall diseases and includes a strong emphasis on minimally invasive surgery including robotics and natural orifice surgery.
-Educational activities are also innovative with fellow centered teaching conferences, e-learning and a state of the art simulation center.
+The practice is a broad-based mix of esophageal, pulmonary, transplant, mediastinal and chest wall diseases and includes a strong emphasis on minimally invasive surgery, including robotics and natural orifice surgery.
+Educational activities are innovative with fellow-centered teaching conferences, e-learning and a state-of-the-art simulation center.

-Advisers and Mentors
+Advisers and mentors

 Each year the Division of General Thoracic Surgery hosts the O.T.
 Clagett Named Visiting Professor.
 This event is sponsored by the Jack Taylor Family Foundation.
 In 1982, Mr. Jack Taylor, a grateful Mayo Clinic patient, provided funds for an annual lectureship to honor Jim Clagett who was one of Mayo Clinic's early thoracic surgeons.
-This event has become the most important academic activity of our Division.
+This event has become the most important academic activity of our division.
 The event includes rounds and lectures with nationally and internationally known general thoracic surgeons.